Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 • Age ≥18 years

-• Histologically or cytologically confirmed advanced or metastatic solid tumor
+• Histologically or cytologically confirmed lung cancer (NSCLC or SCLC)

 • ECOG performance status 0-2

-• Adequate organ function (bone marrow, liver, kidney)
+• Adequate organ function (bone marrow, hepatic, renal)

 Common Exclusion